News

 Simply raising awareness about mental health concerns in the country was challenging, according to Maggio.
 “There’s a cultural view that (mental health) isn’t real; we were worried that people would criticize the event or deem it not worthwhile.”

-The daylong conference was a success, however, drawing approximately 200 students ranging in age from 13 to 22.
-The three cofounders developed presentations on stress management strategies like art and music therapy and invited Dr. Edward Bantu, a professor of counseling psychology at Uganda’s Kabale University, to deliver a keynote address.
+For the Aug.
+24 conference, the trio developed presentations on stress management strategies like art and music therapy and invited Dr. Edward Bantu, a professor of counseling psychology at Uganda’s Kabale University, to deliver a keynote address.
 During the second half of the day, attendees took part in breakout sessions to discuss how stress affects them and had the chance to ask questions.
 The experience was as beneficial for the organizers as the students who attended.

 “We learned a lot from them, especially during the breakout sessions,” Samuels says.
 “Some of the things stressing them out are unique to their lives — they have more financial struggles and a lot of kids have to work regular jobs from a young age.
 It gave us a whole new perspective.”